open-telemetry/opentelemetry-dotnet/docs/trace/building-your-own-processor/README.md

 ActivityProcessors should inherit from `ActivityProcessor`.
 [MyEnrichmentActivityProcessor](.\MyEnrichmentActivityProcessor.cs) shows how to add more Tags to an activity.
 [This](.\Program.cs) shows how to add the custom ActivityProcessor to the TracerProvider.
+ActivityProcessors are invoked in the same order they are added to the TracerProvider.
+Hence it is important to add this processor before any exporting processors, otherwise the enrichments done by the processor will not be reflected in exported data.